What is pericardial effusion?

 How is pericardial effusion treated?

 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how severe the condition is, and what caused it.
-Chronic and acute pericardial effusions may need different treatment.
+Chronic and acute pericardial effusions may require different treatment.

 If a pericardial effusion is not severe, treatment may include:

-- Careful monitoring with multiple echocardiograms
+- Careful monitoring with repeated echocardiograms

 - Treatment of pain with aspirin or another medicine